 From puberty to about age 25, adolescents and young adults respond differently to cancer treatment than younger children and older adults.
 Research shows that they metabolize medications differently, and their cancers are biologically different from similar cancers in other age groups.
 Even the types of cancer that affect young people are different.

 We partner with other pediatric programs across the nation to advance the standard of care through research.
 These partnerships, in addition to our volume and experience, make us a U.S. Food and Drug Administration Oncology Center of Excellence.
-This designation allows us to take part in clinical trials for cutting-edge treatments offered at only a handful of institutions around the country, and our partnership with UCHealth gives our patients access to many adult clinical trials as well — meaning our patients get the newest, most promising medicines, often before they're available anywhere else.
+This designation allows us to take part in clinical trials for cutting-edge treatments offered at only a handful of institutions around the country.
+Our partnership with UCHealth gives our patients access to many adult clinical trials as well — meaning our patients get the newest, most promising medicines, often before they're available anywhere else.

 These treatments include many genetic and immunotherapies.
-In fact, we are currently developing CAR-T cells — patients' own immune cells genetically modified to fight cancer cells — which have achieved an astonishing 80 percent remission rate for acute lymphoblastic lymphoma in clinical trials.
+In fact, we are currently developing CAR-T cells — patients' own immune cells genetically modified to fight cancer cells — which have achieved an astonishing 80% remission rate for acute lymphoblastic lymphoma in clinical trials.
 These novel cancer therapies often achieve excellent outcomes while minimizing side effects.

 We also offer advanced diagnostics, developing increasingly precise testing for specific gene mutations within many types of pediatric cancers, allowing more targeted, personalized treatment than ever before.

 We welcome consultations, questions and referrals.
-Call us at 720-777-6740.
+Call 720-777-6740.